A-n-k-a/Object-Oriented-Programming/Week6/README.md

 Object is the supersupersuper... class of every single class.
 Everything extends Object (though you don’t have to write that explicitly!)
 The Object class provides various useful methods to every class, which include
 `boolean equals(Object obj)`
-Indicates whether some other object is “equal to” this one.
+Indicates whether some other object is "equal to" this one.

 `String toString()`
 return a string with information about this object.